-1. Gas analysers (THC, when applicable CH4, CO, CO2, NO{} concentrations)Gas analysers (THC, CO, CO2, NOx concentrations) and PM number analyser;

-2. Exhaust Flow Meter (Exhaust mass flow and exhaust temperature);

-3. Engine (Torque, speed, temperatures, fuel rate, vehicle speed from ECU).
+- 1. Gas analysers (THC, CO, CO2, NOx concentrations) and PM number analyser; - 2.
+Exhaust Flow Meter (Exhaust mass flow and exhaust temperature); - 3.
+Engine (Torque, speed, temperatures, fuel rate, vehicle speed from ECU).

 The time alignment of each category with the other categories shall be verified by finding the highest correlation coefficient between two series of parameters.
 All the parameters in a category shall be shifted to maximize the correlation factor.
 The following parameters shall be used to calculate the correlation coefficients: